PyDataBlog/SimString.jl/docs/src/index.md

 - [X] Support for unicodes
 - [X] Support for building databases directly from text files
 - [X] Mecab-based tokenizer support for Japanese
-- [ ] Custom user defined feature generation methods
-- [ ] Support for persistent databases
+- [ ] Support for persistent databases like MongoDB

 ## Suported String Similarity Measures